How Does Google Analytics Impact Your Website Ranking

 Goal Conversion Rate

 The Goal Conversion Rate measures how visitors perform desired target actions.
 This could be clicking a read more, get started or buy now button amongst others.
-Fundamentally, it is test for how much the presentation and content spurs visitors to action.
+Fundamentally, it is a test for how much the presentation and content spurs visitors to action.
 It tells of the quality of your online marketing and content building.

 Conversion in online marketing, conversion does not necessarily mean a completed sale, a conversion is the execution of a desired target action by a website visitor.
 For example, an online purchase, a newsletter subscription or a contact registration.

 Google Analytics allows you to create a maximum of 20 conversion goals, or target actions, which are tracked from the time they are created.
 You can also attribute a monetary value to these conversions.
 Detailed conversion tracking is the basis for in-depth analyses and sustainable optimization of website performance.
-Conversion rate optimization (CRO) represent the efforts you put in to boost the conversion on your website conversion rate.
+Conversion rate optimization (CRO) represents the efforts you put in to boost the conversion on your website conversion rate.

 Average Time on Page